 Certainly being aware of the altitude at which you, personally, start to feel the effects is a good start.
-If you live at a high altitude, you will have a head start in acclimating.
+If you live at a high altitude, you will have a head start in acclimating to the elevations in Peru.
 However, if you are sensitive to high altitudes or live close to sea level, you'll benefit from spending several days getting used to the altitude or starting your trip in a town at a lower altitude before gradually heading up to your high-altitude destination.

 It's recommended to keep hydrated.
-Drink 3-4 quarts of water daily and eat a diet rich in carbohydrates.
-Avoid using tobacco and alcohol.
+Drink 3 to 4 quarts of water daily and eat a diet rich in carbohydrates.
+Avoid using tobacco and alcohol while acclimating and keep in mind that the effects of alcohol are stronger at higher altitudes.
 Check with your doctor regarding other medications you take which might affect you differently at a high altitude.
+People with respiratory issues should also check with their doctor to ensure that there won't be any problems walking or hiking at a high altitude.

 Altitudes of Poplar Peruvian Destinations

-The table below is divided into locations above and below the 8,000 feet mark.
+The table below is divided into locations above and below the 8,000 foot mark.
 For a quick visual impression of altitudes across the country, see this physical map of Peru.